westerndigitalcorporation/zonedstorage.io/docs/applications/zonar.md

 The scrollable blockgroup grid draws all of the blockgroups of the filesystem, and represents the blockgroups as sequential and conventional blockgroups.
-Sequential blockgroups use sequential write required zoned and conventional zones use conventional zones for the underlying storage.
+Sequential blockgroups use sequential write required zones, and conventional blockgroups use conventional zones for the underlying storage.

 Users can click on the blockgroups to learn more about a particular blockgroup.